silexphp/Silex/doc/providers/form.rst

 .. warning::

-    CSRF protection is only available and automatically enabled when the `CSRF Service Provider </providers/csrf>` is registered.
+    CSRF protection is only available and automatically enabled when the :doc:`CSRF Service Provider </providers/csrf>` is registered.

 Traits
 ------